jjelliott/quake-from-memory/qfm-readme.txt

 The mod comes in 2 flavors:

   - qfm-v1.zip: This version replaces all id1 maps with their from-memory counterparts.
 Included is a bugfixed id1 progs, so no fish bug here!
-  - qfm-v1-maps-only.zip: This version includes all of the maps named with their author names, like `start_il8r`.
-These can be loaded into any mod and played without overriding anything.
+  - qfm-v1-maps-only.zip: This version includes all of the maps renamed to `qfmXmY_author`.
+These can be loaded into any mod (even id1) and played without overriding anything.

 Tested in DOS Quake, Ironwail, and Kex (Remaster).